ciscoheat/haxedci-example/README.md

 # DCI in Haxe
-[Haxe](http://haxe.org) is a nice multiplatform language which enables a full DCI implementation.
+[Haxe](http://haxe.org) is a nice multiplatform language which enables a full compile-time DCI implementation.
 This repository is a supplement to the [haxedci](https://github.com/ciscoheat/haxedci) library, having a larger example ready for download.

 This document is supposed to give you an introduction to DCI, as well as describing the library usage.
 At the end you'll find multiple DCI resources for further exploration.